rackerlabs/docs-cloud-orchestration/api-docs/common-gs/how-to-use-curl.rst

 .. _auth-curl-json:

-The following example shows a cURL command for sending an authentication request to the Rackspace Identity service.
+The following example shows a cURL command for sending an authentication request to the Identity service.

 **Example: cURL command for sending a JSON request**